Stove (album): Background

-In 2021, Del Rey announced that she had recorded an entire cover album of country music songs, inspired by her singles "Ride" (2012) and "Video Games" (2011); she elaborated: "I went back and listened to 'Ride' and 'Video Games' and thought, you know they're kind of country.
-Maybe the way 'Video Games' got remastered, they're pop—but there's something Americana about it for sure."
+In 2021, Del Rey announced that she had recorded an entire cover album of country music songs, inspired by her singles "Ride" (2012) and "Video Games" (2011).
+She elaborated: "I went back and listened to 'Ride' and 'Video Games' and thought, you know they're kind of country.
+Maybe the way 'Video Games' got remastered, they're pop—but there's something Americana about it for sure".

 In 2023, Del Rey decided to "test the country waters" by performing a cover of "Stand by Your Man" in September, a rendition of "Unchained Melody" in November and releasing a cover version of "Take Me Home, Country Roads" in December.

-During a speech at the NMPA Songwriter Awards on January 31, 2024, Del Rey paid tribute to long-time collaborator Jack Antonoff and announced that they would be "going country" for her next musical endeavor, spurred by numerous commercially successful mainstream releases in 2023.
+On January 31, 2024, during a speech at the NMPA Songwriter Awards, Del Rey paid tribute to long-time collaborator Jack Antonoff and announced that they would be "going country" for her next musical endeavor, spurred by numerous commercially successful mainstream releases in 2023.
 The change of genres would mark a significant departure from her predominantly alternative pop musical output.
 The singer also announced the title to be Lasso and that it was slated for release in September 2024.
 On August 21, 2024, Del Rey confirmed in an interview with Vogue magazine that she would be releasing "two more [singles] [...] by the end of the year"; this did not materialize.
 She also stated that the sound of the album will not be a "heavy departure" from her previous albums, but would still be a "classic country, American, or Southern Gothic production".